kube-bind/kube-bind/docs/content/contributing/index.md

 ### Approvers

 Approvers are responsible for sign-off on the acceptance of the contribution.
-In essence, approval indicates that the change is desired and good for the project, aligns with code, api, and system conventions, and appears to follow all required process including adequate testing, documentation, follow ups, or notifications to other areas who might be interested or affected by the change.
+In essence, approval indicates that the change is desired and good for the project, aligns with code, API, and system conventions, and appears to follow all required process including adequate testing, documentation, follow ups, or notifications to other areas who might be interested or affected by the change.